First Day: Monday

 We also wanted to see Al Bustan Palace, a 5-star luxury hotel rumored to be more of a palace than a hotel.
 Unfortunately, the hotel was under renovation, and it was impossible to drive through the gates.

 We had dinner at Gulf Fast Food Coffee Shop, next to the gates of Mutrah Souq.
 There were two coffee shops, and the waiters realized we were looking for food.
 They were both very aggressive in cramming us into their coffee shop.
 We ate kebabs and mutton tikka (a ‘2 OMR), and both tasted very good.
-Fresh juices (a big glass for 1,500 OMR) were exactly what we needed after a hot day and dinner.
+Fresh juices (a big glass for 1,500 OMR) were precisely what we needed after a hot day and dinner.

 After dinner, we walked to the famous Mutrah Souq.
 We found it very interesting, although it seems that, nowadays, genuineness has gone a bit.
 In addition to the expected crafts, fruits, herbs, clothes, shoes, perfumes, and jewelry, we also saw plastic toys and household items on sale.
 In my opinion, those things ruin the atmosphere of the Mutrah Souq.